SaraTisell/wwq/README.md

 * CSS
   * Styling for the website was written with cusom CSS in seperate file style.css.
 * Javascript
   * The functions were written with javascript.
 Functions for gquiz page were written in a seperate file.
-Functions for modal on home page were implemented by script tag at the bottom of the body.
+Functions for modal on home page were implemented by script tag at the bottom of the body in index.html.
 * Codeanywhere
   * IDE used to develope website.
 * Gitpod